Michelle Obama: Let girls learn

 Large scale efforts like these are critically important, and will affect the lives of countless girls, but they're simply not enough.
 Governments alone cannot solve this problem -- not when we're talking about a number like 62 million.

 That's why I ended my trip this week in Spain delivering a speech to an audience of young Spanish women.
-I wanted to make a simple, but urgent point: Every single one of us in countries like Spain and the U.S. has the power -- and the obligation -- to step up as a champion for these girls.
+I wanted to make a simple, but urgent point: Every single one of us in countries like Spain and the US has the power -- and the obligation -- to step up as a champion for these girls.

 I told these young women: If you have access to social media, then you have a platform to tell these 62 million girls' stories and raise awareness about the challenges they face.
-And that's just as true for everyone at home in the U.S. You can go to 62MillionGirls.com right now to find all the information you need to get started and to learn how you can take action to support girls' education efforts across the globe.
+And that's just as true for everyone at home in the US.
+You can go to 62MillionGirls.com right now to find all the information you need to get started and to learn how you can take action to support girls' education efforts across the globe.

 Once you know these girls' stories, I think you'll find, as I have, that you simply can't walk away from them.
-After traveling the world as First Lady and meeting so many girls like Ralphina and Rihab, I carry their hopes and their ambitions with me everywhere I go, and I plan to continue my work on their behalf not just for my final seven months as First Lady, but for the rest of my life.
+After traveling the world as First Lady and meeting so many girls like Raphina and Rihab, I carry their hopes and their ambitions with me everywhere I go, and I plan to continue my work on their behalf not just for my final seven months as First Lady, but for the rest of my life.
 I hope you will join me in this mission.